Make Your Next Trip Extraordinary

 Where to Stay and Eat

-The Raffles Dubai has large rooms (generously sized even in the least expensive category) that cost less than $300 for a good chunk of the year, leaving room in your budget to splurge elsewhere.
+The Raffles Dubai has large rooms (generously sized even in the least expensive category) that cost less than $300 for a good chunk of the year, leaving space in your budget to splurge elsewhere.
 Its location is convenient to both the airport and downtown Dubai.
-Justin can sometimes procure upgrades or better views, too.
+Justin can sometimes procure upgrades or better views, too—just don’t expect local flair.

 Burj Al Arab hotel and beach in Dubai

-With the addition of a beautiful pool area, the Burj Al Arab has turned into more of a resort than a city hotel.
+With a beach club and pool area, the Burj Al Arab is more resort than city hotel.
 Photo: Pixabay

-The Burj Al Arab made a big splash when it opened, but the stunning pool area that they added recently hasn’t drawn as much attention.
-This addition—they even brought in sand to make it feel like the beach—has turned the property into more of a resort where you can spend several days, rather than just a city hotel.
-Service here has also gone from very formal to really friendly and approachable.
-The Panoramic Suites (one step up from entry level) are all two stories with floor-to-ceiling windows, and located in the corners of the hotel.
+The Burj Al Arab.
+Dubai’s most iconic hotel is both a city hotel and a luxury resort, complete with stunning pool area and sandy “beach” club.
+The Panoramic Suites (one step up from entry level) are all two stories, with floor-to-ceiling windows, and located in the corners of the hotel.
 Justin’s is the only company in North America that has a direct contract with Jumeriah Resorts, which owns the Burj Al Arab; this relationship means that his travelers often get the best views within a category of rooms, and upgrades when available.

 Hidden-gem hotel